 I've tended to avoid posting about anything too personal but as a 40+ blogger this subject does come up and I feel that I would be wrong to avoid it completely and not share what I have found out about menopause symptoms and what has worked to help me.
+So in this post I am talking about menopause, hot flushes and night sweats.

 I spoke about menopause and alcohol tolerance back in April and it was a very popular post that so many of you really related to.
 And many of your comments helped me with finding a way to manage how much wine I was drinking!
 Still a work in progress by the way!